timkendrick/memoize-bind/README.md

 > Memoized function binding

-`memoize-bind` performs the same job as [`Function.prototype.bind()`] (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind), however it memoizes the result for future reference.
+`memoize-bind` performs the same job as [`Function.prototype.bind()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind), however it memoizes the result for future reference.

 This ensures that calling `memoize-bind` repeatedly with the same arguments will always return the same bound function, which can be particularly useful within React.js render methods (see below).